PaoloFrigo/monitor-printer/README.md

 ## Customizing Notifications
-MS Teams Slack Notifications can be tweaked by changing the template in the respective template in the lib folder.
+MS Teams Slack Notifications can be tweaked by changing the template in the __slack-notification.ps1__ or __teams-notification.ps1__ script included the lib folder.

 These settings have been left __'hard-coded'__ to avoid validating or managing malformed request and errors with the respective services.